ritmps/EFIP/README.md

 -The code will output 3 arrays with 3 values each.

--The second array is the lower hsv values, the third array is the higher hsv values
+-The second array is the lower hsv values, the third array is the upper hsv values

 # ball_tracking_final.py
 -edit the ball_tracking_final.py to include the lower and upper values from the color_picker.py output arrays